Joining Google Meet calls

 Ending your call

 Metaview’s Notetaker bot will stay on the Google Meet call until all participants have left, there is no audio for a extended period of time, or if the meeting is ended by the host.
 Your notes will be ready on your Metaview account within 5 minutes of the bot leaving the call.
-If no one joins the call, Metaview will leave after 8 minutes from the scheduled start time.Removing the Notetaker bot before the end of the call
+If a meeting starts late — even if people have joined but are still muted — Metaview will leave after 5 minutes if no audio is detected.
+It assumes the meeting isn’t taking place.Removing the Notetaker bot before the end of the call

 Call participants can easily remove Notetaker bot from an ongoing Google Meet.
 Meeting hosts can remove the bot directly from the meeting screen.
 Selectthe bot, click ⋮ (3 dots) and Remove from the call.
 If you remove the bot at the very start of the call, Metaview will not process any notes.